Castor oil: Use in torture

+The forced drinking of castor oil occurred alongside sexual assault, rape, torture and murder of these women.

+Its most notorious use as punishment came in Fascist Italy under Benito Mussolini.
+It was a favorite tool used by the Blackshirts to intimidate and humiliate their opponents.

+Political dissidents were force-fed large quantities of castor oil by fascist squads so as to induce bouts of extreme diarrhea.
+This technique was said to have been originated by Gabriele D'Annunzio or Italo Balbo.
+This form of torture was potentially deadly, as the administration of the castor oil was often combined with nightstick beatings, especially to the rear, so that the resulting diarrhea would not only lead to dangerous dehydration but also infect the open wounds from the beatings.
+However, even those victims who survived had to bear the humiliation of the laxative effects resulting from excessive consumption of the oil.

+Industrial uses

 Coatings

 Castor oil is used as a biobased polyol in the polyurethane industry.
 The average functionality (number of hydroxyl groups per triglyceride molecule) of castor oil is 2.7, so it is widely used as a rigid polyol and in coatings.

 One particular use is in a polyurethane concrete where a castor-oil emulsion is reacted with an isocyanate (usually polymeric methylene diphenyl diisocyanate) and a cement and construction aggregate.
 This is applied fairly thickly as a slurry, which is self-levelling.
 This base is usually further coated with other systems to build a resilient floor.
 Castor oil is not a drying oil, meaning that it has a low reactivity with air compared with oils such as linseed oil and tung oil.
-Dehydration of castor oil yields linoleic acids, which do have drying properties.
-In this process, the OH group on the ricinoleic acid along with a hydrogen from the next carbon atom are removed yielding a double bond which then has oxidative cross-linking properties yielding the drying oil.
+However, dehydration of castor oil yields linoleic acids, which do have drying properties.

+In this process, the OH group on the ricinoleic acid along with a hydrogen from the next carbon atom are removed, forming a double bond which then has oxidative cross-linking properties and yields the drying oil.
+It is considered a vital raw material.